hpearson98/battleship-skirmish/README.md

 ### Key
 A key is displayed at the start of the game to show what each symbol represents on the board.
 This helps prevent confusion for the player, improving the experience.
     ![Image of the Key](readme-images/key.png)
+### Random Board Generation
+The ships are randomly generated onto both the player's and the computer's board, making each game unique and differnt.
+The computer's ships remain hidden to the player but the player can still see where their ships are located.